-You can design files with the attributes you require and create them by using the CREATE operation routine (see Chapter 4, Operations).
+You can design files with the attributes you require and create them by using either the CREATE operation routine (see Chapter 4, Operations) or the RMSDES utility (see Chapter 5, Utilities).

 RMS-ll requires this information to access your data.
 The information is stored in the file directory and, for relative and indexed files, in the file prologue, and is passed to RMS-ll as required for the file and record operations.
 The prologue consists of the first blocks of a relative or indexed file and is used to store specific relative or indexed file attributes that cannot be stored in the file directory.